rcya1/year-in-pixels-creator/README.md

 # Year in Pixels Creator

 Year in Pixels Creator is a tool for keeping track of your mood through colors.
 It is built with a React frontend, an Express backend, and a MongoDB database.
-See https://year-in-pixels-creator.herokuapp.com/#/about for more information
+See https://year-in-pixels-creator.herokuapp.com/#/about for more information.

 ## Current Features

 - Accounts to store all user information online
 - One board per year to keep track of your mood visually with colors
 - Fully customizable color schemes

+## Known Issues

+- Lag when scrolling with the popup menu open
+- Mobile formatting isn't working well
+- No tooltip on mobile for user feedback

 ## Planned Features